moerv9/sentiment/docs/6_Trading.md

 </br>

 ## Papertrading
-The image below shows the sentiment and bitcoin price from August 5th till August 6th.
+The image below shows the sentiment and Bitcoin price from August 5th till August 6th.
 If the sentiment is above 0.2 (positive or very positive) it is marked as a buy signal in the chart (green triangle).
 Since this looked promising it was implemented to real-time papertrading in the Kucoin Sandbox [FR 40](2_Concept.md#must-have).

 </br>